The Arab Bedouin indigenous people of the Negev/Nagab – A Short Background

-In 1948, on the eve of the establishment of the State of Israel, about 65,000 to 100,000 Bedouins lived in the Negev-Naqab region, the southern part of Israel.
-Following the 1948 war, the state began an ongoing process of eviction of the Bedouins from their dwellings.
-After the war, only 11,000 Bedouins have remained in the Negev, most of the community fled or was expelled to Jordan and Egypt, the Gaza Strip and the Sinai Peninsula.
-During the early 1950s and until 1966, the State of Israel concentrated the Bedouins in a closed zone known by the name ‘al-Siyāj’ (سياج) under military administration.
-In this period, entire villages were displaced from their locations in the western and northern Negev and were transferred to the Siyāj area.
+In 1948, on the eve of the establishment of the State of Israel, about 65,000 to 100,000 Arab Bedouins lived in the Negev/Naqab region, currently the southern part of Israel.
+Following the 1948 war, the state began an ongoing process of eviction of the Arab Bedouins from their dwellings.
+At the end of the 48 war, only 11,000 Arab Bedouin people remained in the Negev/Naqab, most of the community fled or was expelled to Jordan and Egypt, the Gaza Strip and the Sinai Peninsula.
+During the early 1950s and until 1966, the State of Israel concentrated the Arab Bedouin people in a closed zone known by the name ‘al-Siyāj’ (سياج) under military administration.
+In this period, entire villages were displaced from their locations in the western and northern Negev/Naqab and were transferred to the Siyāj area.

-Under the Planning and Construction Law, legislated in 1965, most of the lands in the Siyāj area were zoned as agricultural land whereby ensuring that any construction of housing would be deemed illegal, including all those houses already built which were subsequently labeled “illegal”.
-Thus, with a single sweeping political decision, the State of Israel transformed almost the entire Bedouin collective into a population of ״lawbreakers״, whereas the Bedouins’ only crime was exercising their basic human right for housing.
-In addition, the state of Israel does denies any Bedouin ownership over lands in the Negev.
-It does not recognize the traditional Bedouin law or any other proof of Bedouin ownership over lands.
+Under the Planning and Construction Law, legislated in 1965, most of the lands in the Siyāj area were zoned as agricultural land, ensuring that any housing construction would be deemed illegal, including all those houses already built which were subsequently labeled “illegal”.
+Thus, with a single sweeping political decision, the State of Israel transformed almost the entire Arab Bedouin collective into a population of ״lawbreakers״, whereas the Arab Bedouins’ only crime was exercising their basic human right for adequate housing.
+In addition, the state of Israel denies any Arab Bedouin ownership over lands in the Negev/Naqab.
+It does not recognize the indigenous Arab Bedouin law or any other proof of Bedouin ownership over lands.

-Nowadays, about 230,000 Bedouins reside in the Negev area, in three types of settlements: about 40 unrecognized villages; 7 governmental planned towns; and 11 newly recognized villages.
-While the state’s urbanization process was pretty successful, with more than a half of the community residing today in planned towns, tens of thousands of Bedouin citizens still live in unrecognized villages.
+Nowadays, about 250,000 Arab Bedouins reside in the Negev/Naqab area, in three types of settlements: about 35 unrecognized villages; 7 governmental planned townships; and 11 newly recognized villages.
+While the state’s urbanization process very much successful, with more than a half of the community residing today in planned townships, tens of thousands of Arab Bedouin citizens still live in unrecognized villages.

 The residents of the unrecognized villages get very little governmental services and in most cases no services at all.
 In most of the villages there are no schools, kindergartens or health clinics.
-In all of them there is no infrastructure, including electricity, running water, paved roads and sewage disposal systems.
-These villages have no representation in the different local government bodies and they cannot participate in municipal elections.
-Consequently, the populations of these villages are reduced to severe hardship and poverty, compounded by the fact that they cannot access their basic civil, political and social rights.
+There is hardly any infrastructure, including electricity, running water, paved roads and sewage disposal systems.
+These villages have no representation in the different local government bodies and are mostly unable to participate in municipal elections.
+Consequently, the populations of these villages are reduced to severe hardship and poverty, compounded by the fact that they cannot access their basic civil, political, and social rights.

-As part of its struggle against the unrecognized villages, over the years Israel has employed a variety of mechanisms to displace residents of the unrecognized villages into planned towns, including the establishment of special government authorities for this purpose.
-Planning policies have ensured that villages remain unrecognized and are subjected to house demolitions and legal penalties, and that basic infrastructure and services continue to be denied to these localities.
-While these policies have proved successful to some extent, the unrecognized villages remain.
+Over the years, Israel has employed a variety of mechanisms to displace residents of unrecognized villages into planned townships, including the establishment of special government authorities for this purpose.
+Planning policies have ensured that villages remain unrecognized and are subjected to house demolitions and legal penalties and that basic infrastructure and services continue to be denied to these localities.
+While these policies have proved successful to some extent, in most cases, the unrecognized villages remain standing.

-Far from sufficient to meet the needs of the broader Bedouin population, the seven governmental planned towns are already unable to accommodate their own natural growth.
-The recognition of 11 villages, have likewise failed to remedy the Bedouin housing crisis.
-House demolitions do not occur merely in unrecognized villages, and actually, many of the demolitions take place in the towns and the newly recognized villages.
-Although the housing crisis, there is a drastic increase in house demolitions in the Negev area each year.
+House demolitions do not occur merely in unrecognized villages, as many of the demolitions occur in townships and newly recognized villages.
+Despite the housing crisis, there is a drastic increase in house demolitions in the Negev/Naqab area each year.
 Instead of trying to solve this crisis, state authorities mainly focus on expanding it, demolishing thousands of Arab Bedouin houses, crops, and other structures every year.

 Although living on and cultivating these lands for hundreds of years, the state of Israel does not recognize Bedouin ownership over lands in the Negev.
 The slight moment in which the state does recognize such ownership is when a Bedouin decides to give up his land, then, the state gives ridiculous compensation and registers it as state land.